Unequal Error Protection for Digital Semantic Communication with Channel Coding: Block-Level UEP Framework for Digital Semantic Communication

 \subsection{Problem Formulation for Block-Level UEP}

-In the proposed block-level UEP framework, we partition the $K$ semantic bits into $G$ groups based on their target bit-flip probabilities.
-Let $\mathcal{K}_i$ denote the set of indices corresponding to the $i$-th group, consisting of $k_i$ bits, given by
+In the proposed block-level UEP framework, we partition the $K$ semantic bits into $G$ blocks based on their target bit-flip probabilities.
+Let $\mathcal{K}_i$ denote the set of indices corresponding to the $i$-th block, consisting of $k_i$ bits, given by

 where $\bar{k}_{i-1} = \sum_{j=1}^{i-1}k_j$.
-We then jointly encode the semantic bits within each group using a block channel encoder, without explicitly applying the UEP principle.
-Instead, the encoder is designed to satisfy the most stringent protection level within the group, i.e., to support the minimum target bit-flip probability among the bits in the group.
-Specifically, an $(n_i, k_i)$ block code is applied to the semantic bits in group $\mathcal{K}_i$ such that the resulting bit error probability, denoted by $P_{\rm ib}(\mathcal{K}_i, n_i)$, satisfies the following inequality:
+We then jointly encode the semantic bits within each block using a block channel encoder, without explicitly applying the UEP principle.
+Instead, the encoder is designed to satisfy the most stringent protection level within the block, i.e., to support the minimum target bit-flip probability among the bits in the block.
+Specifically, an $(n_i, k_i)$ block code is applied to the semantic bits in block $\mathcal{K}_i$ such that the resulting bit error probability, denoted by $P_{\rm ib}(\mathcal{K}_i, n_i)$, satisfies the following inequality:

 Note that the allowable values of $(n_i, k_i)$ are constrained by the structure of the specific coding scheme\footnote{For example, when employing a binary primitive BCH code with error-correcting capability 2 and codeword length $n_i \leq 255$, the valid $(n_i, k_i)$ pairs are given by $\{(15,7),(31,21),(63,51),(127,113),(255,239)\}$ where $n_i$ is determined by $k_i$ \cite{lin_costello}.}.